dmdequin/msisdn-app-api/README.md

 This project contains unit tests that test each of the apps (user and msisd).
 To run the tests locally enter the following from the main project directory: ```docker-compose run --rm app sh -c "python manage.py test"```.

-## Locally running a version of the app that is deployed
+## Locally running the deployed version of the app

 The deployed app can be run locally for testing.
 To do so:
 - In the root directory of the project create a file named '.env'.
 Here copy the contents of the .env.sample file.